Dowell-Lab/OCR_transcription_detection/README.md

 # OCR_transcription_detection
-Companion code to the paper with DOI xxxxxxxx
+Companion code to the publication with DOI xxxxxxxx